Hiring a CRO agency: 12 *Key* Considerations (and Expert Advice)

 The top-tier CRO agencies usually divide their clients into groups within their teams.
 Each group handles a specific number of clients, say 2–3.

-The next step is to find out how they’ve handled project complexities in the past.
 This could include anything from optimizing for diverse customer journeys to handling diverse product catalogs with thousands of SKUs.
+Check if they can support their claims with clear case studies.

-The final piece in the equation is to figure how good they’re at strategic thinking to be able to work through diverse challenges including tech stack misalignments and running tests during high traffic times.
+The final piece in the equation is to figure how good they’re at strategic thinking to be able to work through diverse challenges, including tech stack misalignments and running tests during high traffic times.

 Further Reading: 33 Founders/Industry Experts share eCommerce CRO Best Practices

-Process: This will be a result of an agreement between the agency and the eCommerce business around the number of tests to be performed, how many pages will need optimization etc. Depending on these, the agency should be able to give you a clear roadmap.
+Process: This will be a result of an agreement between the agency and the eCommerce business around the number of tests to be performed, how many pages will need optimization, etc. Depending on these, the agency should be able to give you a clear roadmap.

-Check-ins: These will ensure the process and progress stay on-track - to share emerging insights from data, offer feedback and suggest any changes to planned tests if required.
+Check-ins: These will ensure the process and progress stay on-track - to share emerging insights from data, offer feedback, and suggest any changes to planned tests if required.

-You’d have an idea about the cost to hire any agency from the FAQ section.
+You’d have an idea about the cost to hire any CRO agency from the FAQ section.
 Apart from that, you’ll also need to determine the software costs to launch tests.

 Typically, CRO agencies can be hired either on a per-hour rate or per project basis – from our experience, the per-hour framework is best applied when the exact scope of work isn’t known.

-The per project basis of billing often drills down to a retainer model of billing - this can make more sense if an eCommerce brand wants to run multiple tests across several months and are in a more mature stage of applying CRO.
+The per project basis of billing often drills down to a retainer model of billing - this can make more sense if an eCommerce brand wants to run multiple tests across several months and is in a more mature stage of applying CRO.

 Similarly, it’s also a good idea to find out through a site audit how many tests you’ll realistically need at the moment, so that if needed, your agency can also charge you per test.

-Caveat: The most trustworthy CRO agencies may not say yes to a project even if you can pay in case you don’t have the traffic that makes multivariate testing a success in the moderately long run.
+Caveat: The most trustworthy CRO agencies may not say yes to a project even if you can pay, in case you don’t have the traffic that makes multivariate testing a success in the moderately long run.

 Ask them if they can guarantee an increase in your conversion rates.
 The best conversion rate optimization agencies will never guarantee a fixed increase in conversion rates.